SQweb-team/Multipass-SDK-Symfony/README.md

 ```php
 {{ sqweb.transpartext(your_content, percent)|raw }}
 ```
-`$percent` is the percent of your content you want to display to everyone.
+`percent` is the percent of your content you want to display to everyone.

 Example:
 ```php